OCWA’s OpExpo 2022 was Our Biggest Ever

 Special thanks to Boyd Schultz with Laguna Beach County Water District who organized and ran the Pipe Tapping Contest.
 Set up for the event was done the day before by crews from both IRWD and LBCWD.
-Afterwards, teams from the City of Santa Ana, Laguna Beach County Water District, Yorba Linda Water District, and Palmdale Water District assisted with dismantling and the final cleanup of the event.
+Afterwards, teams from the City of Santa Ana, City of Anaheim, and Irvine Ranch Water District assisted with dismantling and the final cleanup of the event.